Sunday, October 13, 2024

 Visual Effects (Stephane Ceretti, Alexis Wajsbrot, Guy Williams, Theo Bialek)

-A morbid, boring, and hackneyed conclusion to a trilogy that started off exceptionally well, this finally entry truly felt like two hours of animal torture.
+A morbid, boring, and hackneyed conclusion to a trilogy that started off exceptionally well, this final entry truly felt like two hours of animal torture.
 Here's how Glen Weldon put it: "The problem at the core of Guardians of the Galaxy Vol. 3 isn't the mere depiction of said animal experimentation...It's the fact that writer/director James Gunn approaches those scenes without trusting his audience to naturally recoil at the idea of animal cruelty.
 There is violent imagery, yes.
 But what makes those scenes profoundly unpleasant to sit through is not their violence itself, but Gunn's mawkish, maudlin, manipulative approach to it."
 Weldon didn't care for the film's villain either, the evil scientist called the High Evolutionary (played by Chukwudi Iwuji), calling him a character who shows up to "dutifully, even reflexively hiss."
 I would add that even if you buy into such villainy, you'll have to put up with a gratuitous amount of screaming from him in the process.
 Fortunately, a spray-painted Will Pouter as the clueless Warlock attempts to make up for the dejected lack of comic relief from virtually every one else, but it's not enough to save this send-off of the famous Marvel gang.

 40. Society of the Snow